Skip to main content

 8. Finally, if the SDK requires the configuration of specific parameters to integrate it to an app, you must define them in this page.
 To do so, follow these steps:

 1. Click + Add parameter on the top right corner of the page.
-A panel opens to the right.
+The Parameter modal opens.

-2. Choose a name for the field to be configured.
+2. In the Field name field, enter a name for the field to be configured.
 For example, API ID.

-3. Choose a type of field.
-The options available are: TextInput, TextArea, DropDown, DropDownMultiple and Toggle.
+3. In the Field type field, click the arrow and select an option from the drop-down menu: TextInput, TextArea, DropDown, DropDownMultiple and Toggle.
 Depending on the option selected, you must configure the following:

 TextInput